actions-workshop/actions-workshop/docs/004-security.md

         languages: ${{ matrix.language }}
     ```

-4. The `Autobuild` step is actually only required for compiled languages like Java, C++, Go, as CodeQL needs the compilation scan to deliver better scan results. **However, as this is a JavaScript / Typescript app, it is not needed and you can safely remove that step!**
+4. The `Autobuild` step is specifically beneficial for compiled languages like Java, C++, and Go.
+For such languages, CodeQL observes how the application is compiled to yield more accurate scan results.
+However, given that our application is built with JavaScript/Typescript, this step is unnecessary, so you can safely omit it in your workflow.

     ```yml
     - name: Autobuild
       uses: github/codeql-action/autobuild@v2
     ```

-5. The `Perform CodeQL Analysis` step will then finally run the CodeQL queries against the database with our code and upload the results back to GitHub for you to explore.
+5. The `Perform CodeQL Analysis` step runs the CodeQL queries against the database containing our code.
+Once completed, it uploads the results to GitHub, enabling you to examine them.

     ```yml
     - name: Perform CodeQL Analysis